Keyword search volume refers to the average number of times a keyword is searched for within a particular time frame.

-If you’re setting up your campaign with Position Tracking, you have the option to type in the zip code or specific location to start tracking it on a national, regional, or local level.
+If you’re setting up your ad campaign with Position Tracking, you have the option to type in the ZIP code or specific location to start tracking it on a national, regional, or local level.

-To isolate keywords on a local level, enter the city you want to target and ensure the drop-down says “local.”
+To isolate keywords on a local level, enter the city you want to target and make sure the drop-down says “local.”

 PPC Keyword Tool

-When choosing the PPC Keyword Tool, you’ll face a prompt that will ask you to add keywords.
-There will be three general ways you can do this:
+The PPC Keyword Tool will prompt you to add keywords.
+There are three ways you can do this:

-- By Import from CSV, XLSX, or TXT
+- By importing from a CSV, XLSX, or TXT file

-Once you choose an import source, you can move on to the next step, where you’ll confirm the keywords you want to add.
+Once you choose a source, move on to the next step.
+This is where you’ll confirm the keywords you want to add.

 Google Ads Keyword Planner

-Once you are in your Google Ads account, navigate to the top right of your screen to “Tools and Settings” and select “Keyword Planner” in the drop-down.
+In your Google Ads account, navigate to the top right of your screen to “Tools and Settings.”
+Select “Keyword Planner” in the drop-down.

-From there, you can choose the city you want to target and see how large the search volume is compared to other locations.
+From there, you can choose the city you want to target.
+And see the search volume compared to other locations.

-Be sure to save your settings, and then click on “Get Results” to see average monthly local searches for that specific location.
+Save your settings.
+Then click on “Get Results” to see average monthly local searches for that specific location.

 How to Monitor Page Performance

-Keep in mind that keyword search volume isn’t the same as clicks.
-Just because people are searching for a particular word doesn’t mean they’re clicking on results related to that word.
+Keyword search volume isn’t the same as clicks.
+Just because people are searching for something doesn’t mean they’ll click on any results.

-To keep a better eye on how your pages are getting traffic and clicks, you’ll need a good monitoring tool.
+To keep an eye on how your pages are driving traffic, you’ll need a good monitoring tool.